At a popular dumpling shop in Manhattan, the newest dumpling on the menu is made with food waste.

 Turkish restaurant owner Nusret Gökçe wants to “communicate with people through meat.”

-Nusret Gökçe, the Turkish restaurant owner dubbed "Salt Bae" by fans, including Rihanna, says he plans to open restaurants in New York and London.
+Nusret Gökçe, the Turkish restaurant owner dubbed "Salt Bae" by fans, including Rihanna, says he plans to open restaurants in and London.
 Gökçe blew up online after footage of him carving meat and flamboyantly sprinkling salt on top went viral earlier this month.

 Away from the internet the chef is a co-partner of the global Nusr-et chain of grill houses.
 He spoke to Turkey's Hürriyet Daily News and informed them of his plans for the future, saying that restaurants in the U.S. and U.K. were next on the agenda for his company.
 Gökçe did qualify that he doesn't speak any foreign languages but that he is able to "communicate with people through meat."